 Make‑up Exams and Required Course AssignmentsThe course syllabus must provide expectations for class attendance and procedures for make-up exams or course work missed due to excused absences.

-Students who miss exams or required assignments due to a planned absence for University-approved events must present the approved University excused absence to the instructor prior to missing class.
+Students who miss exams or required assignments due to a planned absence for University-approved events must present the approved University excused absence, signed by the Provost, to the instructor prior to missing class.
+Instructors must accept official University excuses.
 The instructor may allow the student to take an exam or submit assignments prior to the planned absence or may allow the student to arrange to make up exams or assignments within two weeks after the absence.
 Lab assignments, oral presentations, artistic performances or similar assignments may require special consideration and extended time to arrange completion.

 Make-up exams must be completed prior to the beginning of the University final exam period.
 Faculty may not create make-up policies which result in punitive actions against students who miss exams or are absent due to University-excused absences or other excused absences.